jaruizes/casarrubios-project/README.md

 ## Project Structure

 The structure of the project is the following:

 - :open_book: ​**doc/** → Documentation
 - :rocket: **platform/**
-  - **local/** → Folders and files associated with docker-compose runtime environment
+  - **local/** → folders and files associated with docker-compose runtime environment
-  - **k8s/** → Folders and files associated with Kubernetes runtime environment (in progress)
+  - **k8s/** → folders and files associated with Kubernetes runtime environment (in progress)
 - :gear: ​**project/**
   - :student: **candidates/** → all the components (frontend, backend, cdc) associated to candidates context
+    - frontend →  includes the application and its backend for frontend
+    - backend → business services
+    - cdc → connectors for change data capture
   - :office_worker: **recruitment/**  → all the components (frontend, backend, cdc) associated to recruitment context
+    - frontend →  includes the application and its backend for frontend
+    - backend → business services
+    - cdc → connectors for change data capture